Atlantic Coast Line (Cornwall): Passenger volume

+The annual passenger usage is based on sales of tickets in stated financial years from Office of Rail and Road estimates of station usage.
+The statistics are for passengers arriving and departing from each station and cover twelve-month periods that start in April.
+Methodology may vary year on year.
+Usage since the period 2019–20 have been affected by the COVID-19 pandemic, especially the period 2020–23.

 Accidents

 On 25 May 1991 the first train of the day from Newquay to London Paddington derailed in the Luxulyan Valley.
 The train was formed of a High Speed Train.
 The passengers were transferred to the rear power car which was then uncoupled and run slowly back to Luxulyan railway station where the passengers were transferred to road vehicles to continue their journey.

 On 9 March 2005, the 18th wagon of a Goonbarrow to Fowey Docks china clay freight train derailed at the lower end of the valley on Prideaux Viaduct, with the next 14 wagons also derailing.
 The driver had felt the judder and applied the brakes but the train continued on for a further 115 meters before stopping causing extensive track damage beyond the viaduct, leaving some of the wagons hanging precariously over the edge of the embankment and in danger of sliding into the river.
 All the wagons stayed coupled together.

 On 30 December 2006 heavy rainfall caused a landslide on an embankment near St Blazey, blocking the line.
 A replacement bus service was run to cover for the passenger service, until the line reopened on 8 January 2007.

 On 12 June 2007 a train collided with a car at Chapel level crossing, on the outskirts of Newquay.
 The crossing is an Automatic Open Level Crossing, where warning lights and a siren give warning of the approach of trains but no barrier is provided.
 The siren and lights were found to be working.
 The car driver was injured, but no-one on the train was hurt.